tacatac/ansible_svc_module/README.md

 The `distro` parameter referred to in `_load_dist_subclass` is actually called `dist` in the AnsibleModule `argument_spec`

 The `distro` parameter is not mentionned in the documentation.

+The `killed` state mentionned in the documentation but not listed as possible state.

+The state -> method correspondence has needless indirection.

 ## usage